strangerstudios/memberlite/README.md

 * ENHANCEMENT: Added masthead with profile user name to bbPress single user profile view.
 * BUG: Now filtering memberlite_banner_right to allow shortcodes.
 * BUG: Fixing some display issues with no masthead and the blog sidebar float.
+* NOTE/ENHANCEMENT: Added the code back to update from the PMPro license server until we get approval in the WordPress repository.
+* ENHANCEMENT: Added Narrow Width page template for an 8 column centered main content layout with no sidebar.

 **3.0**
 * BUG: Fixing errors and alerts from Theme Check plugin.